 After many successful years in Cortez, Osprey realized in 2000 that in order to stay alive, they would have to move some production offshore to Korea and Vietnam.
 After commuting between Cortez and Vietnam for a few years, the Pfotenhauer family moved to Ho Chi Minh City, Vietnam, in 2003, living there for several years.
 Osprey has a fully-staffed product development office in Vietnam that interfaces with the production factories, where over 2,500 workers currently enjoy a livelihood, thanks to Osprey’s popularity.

-Osprey has a huge line of packs for hiking, biking, snow play and even travel in the form of wheeled bags.
+Osprey has a huge line of packs for hiking, biking, snow play, and even travel in the form of wheeled bags.
 Out of the box, creative thinkers are encouraged to apply for work with this company.
-The canary yellow Poco Raincover child carrier is a star of the kid’s line, providing the wee ones protection from the elements.
+The canary yellow Poco Raincover child carrier is a star of the kid’s line, providing protection from the elements.

 Their commitment to the environment is deep and wide.
 For 15 years Osprey has sewn labels inside their larger packs listing the Principles of Leave No Trace.
 Osprey supports dozens of organizations that protect wildlife, preserve ecosystems, maintain foot trails, and recycle.
 Half of the posts on their very active Facebook page are related to supporting their athletes and partners in preservation and conservation.

 Any Product, Any Reason, Any Era